 Keeping an eye on the above list of common signs of a slab leak will help you avoid a major disaster.

 At Total Plumbing, we specialize in leak detection and leak location.
 We have all the necessary equipment to perform leak detection services within the slab or anywhere else.
 We are so good at leak detection that other plumbing companies hire us to find leaks for them.

 Slab leak detection requires special equipment that not everyone has.
-Plus years of experience have helped our plumbers quickly and accurately identify slab leaks.
+Plus years of experience have helped our plumbers quickly and accurately identify and prevent water leakage from slabs.